till-s/mecatica-usb/doc/DataExchangeProtocol.md

 ### Semantics of `rdy` After the First Item is Consumed

-If `rdy` remains asserted *after the first item has been consumed* then the core assumes that it may receive a next packet into its internal buffer while the endpoint consumes the previous one and that the endpoint eventually will be ready to consume this second packet as well.
+If `rdy` remains asserted *after the first item (octet) has been consumed* then the core assumes that it may receive a next packet into its internal buffer while the endpoint consumes the previous one and that the endpoint eventually will be ready to consume this second packet as well.

 If `rdy` is deasserted after the first item has been consumed then the core will throttle further transfers (reverting to PING in the